School of Nursing

 - Prior to travel, students will complete:

-- CON Student Study Abroad Application, Proposal & Evaluation (requires all current course faculty, clinical instructor and Associate Dean’s approvals).
+- SON Student Study Abroad Application, Proposal & Evaluation (requires all current course faculty, clinical instructor and Associate Dean’s approvals).

 - Release and other forms as required by the University (tba).